pulumi/docs/content/docs/intro/concepts/config.md

 ### A Warning: Using Secrets in Code

 On `pulumi up`, secret values are decrypted and made available in plaintext at runtime.
 These may be read through any of the standard `pulumi.Config` getters shown above.
-It is possible to read a secret using the ordinary non-secret getters, however this is almost certainly not what you want.
-Be sure to use the secret variants of the configuration APIs instead, which ensures that all transitive uses of that secret are themselves marked as secret also.
+While it is possible to read a secret using the ordinary non-secret getters, this is almost certainly not what you want.
+Use the secret variants of the configuration APIs instead, since this ensures that all transitive uses of that secret are themselves also marked as secrets.

 ## Configuring Secrets Encryption

 The Pulumi Service automatically manages per-stack encryption keys on your behalf.
 Anytime you encrypt a value using `--secret` or by programmatically wrapping it as a secret at runtime, a secure protocol is used between the CLI and Pulumi Service that ensures secret data is encrypted in transit, at rest, and physically anywhere it gets stored.
-More details about the concept of state files and backends can be [found here]({{< relref "state.md" >}}).
+For more details about the concept of state files and backends, refer to [State]({{< relref "state.md" >}}).

-There are two reasons that the default encryption mechanism may be insufficient:
+The default encryption mechanism may be insufficient in the following scenarios:

-1. If you are using the Pulumi CLI independent of the Pulumi Service, either in local mode, or using one of the available backend plugins (such as those that store state in AWS S3, Azure Blob Store, or Google Object Storage).
+1. If you are using the Pulumi CLI independent of the Pulumi Service---either in local mode, or by using one of the available backend plugins (such as those that store state in AWS S3, Azure Blob Store, or Google Object Storage).

 2. If your team already has a preferred cloud encryption provider that you would like to use.